datacraft-dsc/DEPs/6/README.md

 | Invoke Operation       | Invoke an operation synchronously                             |/invoke/operation-id|
 | Get Job status         | Get the status of an invoked job, and the result if completed |/jobs/jobid|

-Unless mentioned otherwise, all requests, response and error payloads must be in JSON.
+- Unless mentioned otherwise, all requests, response and error payloads must be in JSON.
+- The types of HTTP Requests (e.g. GET, POST) are defined in [RFC 2616](https://tools.ietf.org/html/rfc2616)

 ### Invoke async Operation